Pond loach: Physiology

 Unlike most other fishes, the pond loach can burrow into and hide in soft substrates, breathe atmospheric air through enteral respiration if necessary, and survive for long periods of time outside of the water.
 For the pond loach to survive on land for extended periods of time, it has physiological adaptations to reduce toxic ammonia concentrations in the body and maintain homeostasis and normal functioning of tissues.
 When on land, the pond loach can suppress protein breakdown and catabolism (which avoids creating ammonia), switch to partial amino catabolism (which creates non-toxic alanine instead of ammonia), convert ammonia to non-toxic glutamine, and get rid of ammonia by excreting it as NH3 gas.
 The pond loach is also relatively insensitive to ammonia, though it is not known how pond loach tissues, especially the heart and brain, are able to function at ammonia concentrations that would be lethal for other species.
 One hypothesis is that the pond loach may maintain normal brain cell functioning by altering the sensitivity and specificity of receptors in the brain for potassium ions, which otherwise would be overwhelmed by ammonia.

 Clonal reproduction

 The pond loach can reproduce sexually and asexually.
 Although sexually reproducing diploids (2n = 50) are most common in Japan, asexual clones also occur in a few wild populations.
 Clonally reproducing diploid loaches produce unreduced diploid eggs that develop into identical clones (without any genetic contribution from sperm) by the process of gynogenesis.
-During gynogenesis, an egg is activated by a sperm that degenerates without fusing with the egg nucleous, so that the resulting embryo contains only maternal chromosomes.
+During gynogenesis, an egg is activated by a sperm that degenerates without fusing with the egg nucleus, so that the resulting embryo contains only maternal chromosomes.
 This asexual process involves the duplication of chromosomes by mitosis without cytokinesis prior to meiosis, i.e. premeiotic endomitosis, followed by a quasi-normal meiosis to produce diploid eggs.